 The Conflict of Interest Disclosure Policy of Albert Einstein College of Medicine and Montefiore Medical Center requires that faculty participating in any CME activity disclose to the audience any relationship(s) with a pharmaceutical, product, or device company.
 Any presenter who has disclosed relationships that prove to create a conflict of interest with regard to their contribution to the activity will not be permitted to present.

 Albert Einstein College of Medicine-Montefiore Medical Center also requires that faculty participating in any CME activity disclose to the audience when discussing any unlabeled or investigational use of any commercial product or device not yet approved for use in the United States.

 AMERICANS WITH DISABILITIES ACT

-Einstein College of Medicine and International Neurotoxin Association, fully intends to comply with the legal requirements of the American with Disabilities Act.
-If any participant of this activity is in need of special accommodations, please contact the INA at least two weeks prior to the conference at XXXX
+Albert Einstein College of Medicine-Montefiore Medical Center and the International Neurotoxin Association fully intend to comply with the legal requirements of the Americans with Disabilities Act.
+If any participant of this activity is in need of special accommodations, please contact the INA at least two weeks prior to the activity at 212-796-0138.

 This activity is jointly provided by Albert Einstein College of Medicine-Montefiore Medical Center and International Neurotoxin Association (INA).